-The Proposed Action is to conduct training and testing activities at sea and in associated airspace within the Study Area.
-Activities include the use of active sound navigation and ranging, known as sonar, and explosives.
+The Navy’s Proposed Action is to continue training and testing activities within the Study Area.
+These activities include the use of active sound navigation and ranging, known as sonar, and explosives.
 The Navy will continue to implement mitigation measures to avoid or reduce potential impacts on marine species and the environment from training and testing activities, as applicable.
-Proposed activities are similar to ongoing activities that have been occurring in the Study Area for decades and are generally consistent with those analyzed in the previous EIS/OEIS and approved in the 2016 Record of Decision, and earlier environmental planning documents.
+Proposed activities are similar to those that have occurred in the Study Area for decades and that were previously analyzed in the 2015 document.

 To achieve and maintain military readiness, the Navy proposes to:

-The type and level of activities included in the Proposed Action account for fluctuations in training and testing to be able to meet evolving or emergent requirements.
+The frequency and types of activities included in the Proposed Action account for fluctuations in training and testing to meet evolving or emergent military readiness requirements.

-Realistic training and testing are crucial for military readiness, personnel safety, and national defense
+Realistic training and testing activities are crucial for military readiness, personnel safety, and national defense

-The Navy must be ready to respond to many different situations when called upon.
-The skills needed to achieve military readiness are challenging to master and require constant practice.
-Training activities must be diverse and as realistic as possible to prepare Sailors for what they will experience in real-world situations and ensure their success and survival.
+Sailors must be ready to respond to many different situations when called upon.
+The skills needed to achieve readiness are challenging to master and require constant practice.
+Training and testing must be diverse and as realistic as possible to prepare Sailors for what they will experience in real-world situations and to ensure their success and survival.

 Equipment and systems must be tested before use by Sailors during deployment.
 Systems are tested in varying marine environments, such as differing water depths, seafloor types, salinity levels, and other ocean conditions, as well as replicated warfighting environments, to ensure accuracy and safety.

 Defense against enemy submarines is a top priority for the Navy.
-To detect and counter hostile submarines, the Navy uses both passive and active sonar.
+To detect potential hostile submarines, the Navy uses both passive and active sonar.
 Torpedoes, in-water mines, and quieter submarines are true threats to global commerce, national security, and the safety of Sailors.
 Active sonar is the most effective method of detecting these threats.
 Sonar proficiency is complex and requires regular, hands-on training in realistic and diverse conditions.

 Submarines of the previous generation were noisy and could be detected with passive sonar before they came close enough to deploy short-range weapons against a vessel.
 Extremely quiet, difficult-to-detect, diesel-electric submarines can approach close enough to deploy long-range weapons before entering the passive sonar detection range of U.S. vessels.
 Active sonar has a longer detection range that is needed to allow Navy Sailors to detect, identify, and track quieter, modern submarines before they are close enough to attack.

-For more information on the Proposed Action and types of training and testing activities, please see the project fact sheet booklet and posters.
+For more information on the Proposed Action, alternatives, and types of training and testing activities, please see the Final Supplemental EIS/OEIS.

-Proposed training and testing activities are similar to those that have been occurring in the Study Area for decades and that were previously analyzed in the 2015 document.
+Proposed training and testing activities are similar to those that have occurred in the Study Area for decades and that were previously analyzed in the 2015 document.

 Subscribe to receive updates and announcements